Kettering railway station: Future

 It was originally planned that all platforms would be extended by up to 50 metres by 2012, to allow longer trains to be accommodated.
-This was not actioned until years later, as the platforms were extended by August 2020 in preparation for the May 2021 timetable change.
+This was not completed until years later, as the platforms were extended by August 2020 in preparation for the May 2021 timetable change.
 This is because 21 new 4-carriage Class 360 EMU units are occasionally used in formations of threes, equivalent to 12 carriages per train, and require the extra platform length to fit fully.